-One of America's First Nursing Homes Was a Killer's Playground
+One of America's First Nursing Homes Was a Killer's Playground | www.ozy.com

 John Archer passed in 1910, leaving Amy with a 12-year-old daughter to support and a surprise bill for back taxes.
 As the bodies began piling up at Archer Home — a phenomenon that had gone largely unnoticed thus far — Amy married a widower named Michael Gilligan in late 1913.
 He died just a few months later, in February 1914.
 Before he passed, he’d found the time to draw up a new will.
 In it, he left his entire estate to his new wife.
 His family was less than thrilled.

 A few months later, in May 1914, an Archer Home inmate named Franklin Andrews dropped dead.
 He’d been working outdoors on the property that day.
 His sister, Nellie Pierce, suspected foul play.
 Andrews had written to his sister mentioning numerous deaths of fellow residents.
-Among her brother’s possessions, Pierce found letters in which Archer-Gilligan repeated asked Andrews for cash.
+Among her brother’s possessions, Pierce found letters in which Archer-Gilligan repeatedly asked Andrews for cash.

 Pierce took her suspicions to the Hartford Courant.
 Editor Clifford Sherman logged the tip.
 Reporters at the Courant did some digging.
 They noted the disturbing death rate at Archer Home over the previous half-decade.
 They also noted a pattern: Many of said deaths were linked to stomach ailments.